ASGCOPS/dicos_document/docs/source/slurm_job_submission.rst

 environment-modules
 ^^^^^^^^^^^^^^^^^^^^^^

-You could use use environment-modules for easy setup of your environment with our predefined configurations.
+You could use use environment-modules (in ``module`` command) for easy setup of your environment with our predefined configurations.
 Users could find predefined module by:

 .. code-block:: bash